packetiq/DevelopingDataProducts/README.md

 ## Shiny Application
 Folder [shiny-application](shiny-application) contains the source files for a Shiny application called Word Cloud.
+The Word Cloud application is hosted on ShinyIO at: [https://packetiq.shinyapps.io/wordcloud/](https://packetiq.shinyapps.io/wordcloud/)

 ## Reproducible Pitch
 Folder [reproducible-pitch-presentation](reproducible-pitch-presentation) contains the source files for a Reproducable Pitch using slidify that describes the Word Cloud application.

-The URL to view this presentation is: [http://packetiq.github.io/wordcloud/index.html](http://packetiq.github.io/wordcloud/index.html)
+You can view this presentation at: [http://packetiq.github.io/wordcloud/index.html](http://packetiq.github.io/wordcloud/index.html)